 Puff Pastry Sheets (I'm using the frozen stuff for this recipe)

 To start with, cook your chicken breasts til they are tender.
-Believe it or not a good hour in the pot with some carrots, onions, or leeks and celery to flavour the stock, and just let them simmer.
+Believe it or not a half hour in the pot with some carrots, onions, or leeks and celery to flavour the stock, and just let them simmer.
 When the chicken is tender, take them out and chop them up.
 Then strain the stock, and reserve a couple of cups for the sauce and freeze the rest, you just got a good base for home made soup. (nothing like a multi purpose dish).
 You can also use a whole chicken, cooked and cut up for this, or even a rotisserie chicken.
 I've done it all the ways.

 Now for the fun part, the tarts.
 I outsmarted myself this time.
 I thought, ooh, I can make teeny little bites using the pastry and baking them in my mini tart pans.
 Well, let me just show you what happened.